Apple's Product Line is Complex. And it's Perfect - The Mac Observer

 The scope of Apple’s customers has changed.
 Apple went from being a boutique UNIX computer company to a consumer electronics powerhouse.

-Sure, there are products that Tim Cook as said “No” to, following the path of Steve Jobs.
+Sure, there are products that Tim Cook has said “No” to, following the path of Steve Jobs.

 But Apple has also found out, like all consumer electronics companies, that if you leave significant gaps in the product lineup, the competition will move in hard and fast.
 Growth is threatened.